Associate Professor Susanna Venn | Team Leader

 See more at Deakin.

-Dr Meg Hirst | Postdoctoral Research Fellow
+Dr Meg Hirst | Honorary Fellow

 I am a plant ecologist, horticulturist, and trainer with specialist skills in seed banking for ex situ plant conservation through my employment in the Victorian Conservation Seedbank, Royal Botanic Gardens Victoria.
 My research interests are in the field of seed ecology, with a focus on germination and dormancy strategies of Australian alpine species.
 I am currently involved in an ARC linkage project Mountain Champions, exploring the germination niche breadth of key alpine species commonly used in rehabilitation programs in alpine areas.